terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 # Features of IBM Cloud Internet Service (CIS) services

 IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.

-The CIS module incorporates several submodules such as domain, dns, glb and waf to configure enhanced security and reliability for a CIS instance.
-Through this module, you can configure the domain, manage DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and perform other tasks.
-For more information see, [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)
+Through this CIS module, you can configure the domain, manage DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and complete other tasks.
+For more information, see [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).

 ## About the CIS submodules